Azure/azure-kusto-labs/kafka-integration/distributed-mode/confluent-kafka/README.md

 Details are [here.](bake-connector-image.md)

+# 6. Install Confluent platform on AKS

-# 5. Integrate from Kafka to ADX
+# 7. Integrate from Kafka to ADX